Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/README.md

 ![image](https://user-images.githubusercontent.com/78931288/111090280-35d9f180-84fd-11eb-9421-81b5c378c061.png)

 Figure one.
-A line graph with distribution error bars at each point.
+A line graph with SEM bars at each point.
 For this projects purposes, the actual information presented in this graph is less relevent than the format of the figure itself.
 I would like to modify a version of this figure so that points on the line would represent the frequency of each courtship event.
 The X axis would